-With the Florida rate rising in January, now is a good time to review your pay practices and ensure compliance with both state law and the federal Fair Labor Standards Act.
+With the latest minimum wage increases, now is a good time for Florida employers to review their pay practices and ensure compliance with both state law and the federal FLSA.
 In Florida, wage and hour lawsuits are frequent and ever-increasing.
-In recent years, more federal wage and hour lawsuits have been filed in Florida than in all other states combined.
-Over the last five years alone, Florida has accounted for 34% of all such cases.
+Over the last five years alone, Florida has accounted for over one-third of all such cases nationwide.

-An employer found liable can expect to pay employees all back wages due, plus an equal amount in liquidated damages, and all costs and attorneys' fees.
+An employer found liable can expect to pay employees all back wages calculated due, along with an equal amount in liquidated damages and all costs and attorneys' fees.
 As a result, the amount that is ultimately paid often bears no relationship to the actual damages suffered.
 For example, an employee may only recover a few hundred dollars in back wages, while his or her attorney collects several thousand in attorneys' fees in the process.